 This course will provide instruction in assistive technology.
-Assistive technology provides access to print and electronic information using screen-reading software, screen magnification software/hardware, scanning and reading, braille access, voice recognition and switches.
+Assistive technology provides access to print and electronic information using screenreading software, screen magnification software/hardware, scanning and reading, braille access, voice recognition and switches.
 This course will educate students about a variety of technology choices to match the needs of individuals, and educate students who are interested in broadening their scope of technology, mainstream applications and specialized devices.
+Students will learn and apply basic and assistive technology skills to access instructional materials and produce work.
+These skills include switch access, keyboarding, operating system navigation, file management, Internet browsing, word processing, presentation software and spreadsheets, and programs and devices specifically designed for students with visual impairments and those who struggle with reading.